 Ordinary people don’t have a written Spending Plan.
 Depending on who you pay attention to, the reports of Canadians who have a written budget range anywhere from 40% to 49%.
 If you have a Spending Plan, you are not ordinary.

-If you don’t know how to build a Spending Plan, our Living [Within] Your Means course teaches you how to do it.
-Or find one online, or in a book … Just start somewhere.
+If you don’t know how to build a Spending Plan, the Living [Within] Your Means course at FAC teaches how to do it.
+Or find one online, or in a book … just start somewhere.

 You may be familiar with a To-Do List … but how about a TA-DA List?
 A To-Do List is a series of tasks that need to be completed.
 They’re not good, nor are they bad; they are what they are.
 A TA-DA!
 List is a list of small accomplishments that recognize change.
 If we’re talking about transforming our finances, often the best way to do that is to give yourself a reward, a pat on the back for making a change.